-- Based on best 10 of 11/12 labs, worth 1% each - Labs are to be completed during the lab period and submitted to Nexus no later than 11:59 pm on that day. - No late lab submissions will be accepted

-2. Assignments (15%)

-- There will be 3 assignments.
-Each assignment will be worth 5%, making the total to be 15% of the overall course final grade. - Due at 11:59 pm on the assignment indicated due date. - No late or handwritten assignment will be accepted.
+- 1. Labs (7%) - Based on the 7 out of 8 labs, worth 1% each - Labs are to be completed during the Wednesday lab period and are required to be submitted to Nexus no later than 11:59 pm on the same day. - No late lab submissions will be accepted - 2.
+Assignments (18%) - There will be 3 assignments.
+Each assignment will be worth 6%, making the total to be 18% of the overall course final grade. - Due at 11:59 pm on the assignment indicated due date. - No late or handwritten assignment will be accepted.
 Only under special circumstances e.g., medical, death in a family, etc., and subject to approval before late assignment will be accepted with a 20% penalty off for each late day. - Assignments and labs are to be submitted through Nexus.
-All coding is to be submitted in \.aia format, and any written work in pdf format.
-Further details and submission procedures will be stated in each lab/assignment. - When submitting your assignment files, please name the file with assignment number, your first name, and student ID e.g., Assignment1\John\12345.
-So, for PDF file it should be Assignment1\John\12345.pdf or a Zip file it should be Assignment1\John\12345.zip. - Assignments that do not meet all the requirements, including those for the submissions, may not be accepted or a portion of the marks will be deducted.
-Marks will be deducted for not following the file submission format, file naming format and instruction in the assignment.

-- Problem solving assignments can be very time consuming.
+All coding is to be submitted in .aia format, and any written work in pdf format.
+Further details and submission procedures will be stated in each lab/assignment. - When submitting your assignment files, please name the file with assignment number, your first name, and student ID e.g., Assignment1_John_12345.
+So, for PDF file it should be Assignment1_John_12345.pdf or a Zip file it should be Assignment1_John_12345.zip. - Assignments that do not meet all the requirements, including those for the submissions, may not be accepted or a portion of the marks will be deducted.
+Marks will be deducted for not following the file submission format, file naming format and instruction in the assignment. - Problem solving assignments can be very time consuming.
 So please start early.
 Students are responsible for maintaining backups of their work.
 Students are responsible to review their assignments before submission to make sure the correct files are submitted.
-All assignments are to be completed individually. - Multiple submissions are permitted but will only be accepting the last submission as official final and be marked.
+All assignments are to be completed individually.

+- Multiple submissions are permitted but will only be accepting the last submission as official final and be marked.
 Students may submit a partially completed assignment and will receive credit for those attempted problems.
 Students are responsible for backing up and protecting their assignment work. - Assignments will be accepted up to 1 day late with a 20% penalty